Condensed Milk: dairy-free, no added sugar

 When I was a kid I used to eat condensed milk with bananas as a treat.
 I would slice up a ripe banana and top it off with a nice helping of condensed milk.
 I'm not sure where this duo came from but it was delicious!
 I bet this version of condensed milk and some bananas would make a great banana cream pie.
 I guess I know what I'll start testing next.
-Since this version uses dates it's not quite as sticky as the store bought.
-Incidentally, this condensed milk also goes great in coffee.
+Since this version uses dates it's not quite as sticky as the store bought and may not work in a recipes that call for condensed milk.

 Homemade Condensed Milk: Dairy-free, refined sugar-free

 - 2 cups coconut milk